asmunder/asmunder.github.io/_posts/2015-06-04-Announcing-raaSAFT-an-easy-to-use-CG-MD-framework.markdown

 a very elegant and thermodynamically consistent method in [this review paper][MullerJackson]; suffice it to say here that constructing your model from measured physical properties has advantages over the fitting to an atomistic model that is often done with other CG approaches.
+Also, using a Mie potential offers flexibility that you just don't get with the standard Lennard-Jones, in terms of the balance between repulsive and attractive forces.
 I should mention also that in my mother tongue, "SAFT" means "fruit juice", and raaSAFT means "pure fruit juice".

 The second important building block is [HOOMD-blue][hoomd], a modern GPU-first